 Bitcoin Core is not really changed in drastic ways.
 There have been a bunch of hard and soft forks throughout its existence.
 Developer van der Laan said the core is changed in a “non-controversial and janitorial” manner.
 Two of China’s largest exchanges BTCChina and Huobi have been against the 20mb increased proposed by developers.
 Some miners and various pools have also disagreed with the Increase.
 Various pools from China have requested an 8mb increase rather than the 20.
 The increased number of megabytes has been all over the map in this heated debate.

-A higher limit can be phased in once we have actual use closer to the limit and make sure it’s working OK. — Mike Hearn Developer
+A higher limit can be phased in once we have actual use closer to the limit and make sure it’s working OK,” Bitcoin developer Mike Hearn stated.

-It is clear that – “let the free market develop, Right Now” has not been thought through – Users are not prepared for a brand new economic policy – Users are unaware that a brand new economic policy will be foisted upon them” — Jeff Garzik Bitcoin, Developer
+It is clear that – ‘let the fee market develop, right now’ has not been thought through – Users are not prepared for a brand new economic policy – Users are unaware that a brand new economic policy will be foisted upon them.

 A week ago Jeff has proposed to increase the Bitcoin Core block size to 2mb.
-The Linux expert and self described libertarian has often given his views publicly to redditors.
-Currently blocks are created every 10 minutes and only hold 1mb of transaction data.
+The Linux expert and self-described libertarian have often given his views publicly to Redditors.
+Currently, blocks are created every 10 minutes and only hold 1mb of transaction data.
 If core developers reach an agreement, Garzik and several others want to initiate BIP 102 a fallback plan if consensus does not meet around the entire network.

-Needless to say the debate is not over.
+Needless to say, the debate is not over.
 Many are worried that consensus may never be reached with all the disagreements.
 With accusations flying everywhere, and the supposed use of sock puppets one would wonder if a conclusion can be met.
-A lot of people are skeptical of the proposed upcoming hard fork, and offer different alternatives showing testing as example.
+A lot of people are skeptical of the proposed upcoming hard fork and offer different alternatives showing testing as an example.

-However many are also positive about increasing the the block size and show in test net environments why the increase works as well.
+However many are also positive about increasing the block size and show in test net environments why the increase works as well.
 Increased transaction time could make global remittance solutions possible with Bitcoin.
 A smaller block size may not be adequate to handle such commitment.
-Although there’s also the voice of ‘If its not broke, don’t fix it’ which is also represented in this argument.
+Although there’s also the voice of ‘If it is not broke, don’t fix it’ which is also represented in this argument.

 Do you see consensus reached by March 2016?
 Let us know in the comments below.